Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions

-In Refs.~\cite{WuTianwei:2019vsyDKDDK,WuTianwei:2021dwyDDbarK}, the wave functions of $D_{s0}(2317)$ and $D_{s1}(2460)$ have been obtained in the Gaussian expansion method.
-Three representative cases for the chiral symmetry motivated potentials were studied, parameterized by a sum of Gaussian functions with three different ranges of 1, 2, and 3 fm.~\footnote{In Ref.~\cite{WuTianwei:2019vsyDKDDK}, the possible existence of a repulsive core has been studied.
-We have checked that admitting a short distance component in the wave functions of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ does not change our results in any significant way.
-As a result, we neglect the possible existence of a repulsive core in the two-body $DK$ and $D^*K$ potentials.} All the three potentials reproduce the binding energies of $D^*_{s0}(2317)$ and $D_{s1}(2460)$ but have different ranges.
+To compute the cluster Wigner density $\hat{\rho}_C^W$, we need the wave functions of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ as $DK$ and $D^*K$ bound states, which have been studied thoroughly in the chiral unitary approaches at leading order~\cite{Kolomeitsev:2003ac, Gamermann:2006nm, Guo:2006fu}, next-to leading order ~\cite{Altenbuchinger:2013vwa, Liu:2012zya, Guo:2015dha} and next-to next-to leading order~\cite{Yao:2015qia,Du:2017ttu,Huang:2022cag}.
+Here we follow Refs.~\cite{Wu:2019vsy,Wu:2021dwy} and adopt the wave functions in coordinate space obtained in the Gaussian expansion method.
 The radial part of the relative wave function can be expanded as a sum of Gaussian functions,

-where $\omega_i$ is the width parameter, $c_i$ is the coefficient, and $N$ is the number of Gaussian functions.
+where $\omega_i$ is the width parameter of each basis, $c_i$ is the coefficient, and $N$ is the number of Gaussian functions.
 With these wave functions, one can easily obtain the Wigner densities and yields for the $D^{(*)}K$ bound states.
+We stress that the binding energies of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ as $DK$ and $D^*K$ bound states alone cannot uniquely determine their wave functions.
+Therefore, following Refs.~\cite{Wu:2019vsy,Wu:2021dwy}, we employ three representative wave functions from differently regularized potentials (see the Supplemental Material for more details) and study the corresponding impact on the production yields.

-Following the same technique, one can calculate the production yield of the $D\bar{D}K$ state predicted in Ref.~\cite{WuTianwei:2021dwyDDbarK}, later confirmed in Ref.~\cite{Wei:2022jgc}.
-In Ref.~\cite{WuTianwei:2021dwyDDbarK}, the relative wave function of $D\bar{D}K$ is written in terms of three Jacobi coordinates, as shown in Fig.[\ref{fig:Jacobi}], which reads~\cite{WuTianwei:2021dwyDDbarK}
+Following the same technique, one can calculate the production yield of the $D\bar{D}K$ state predicted in Ref.~\cite{Wu:2021dwy}, later confirmed in Ref.~\cite{Wei:2022jgc}.
+In Ref.~\cite{Wu:2021dwy}, the relative wave function of $D\bar{D}K$ is written in terms of three Jacobi coordinates, as shown in Fig.~\ref{fig:Jacobi}, which reads~\cite{Wu:2021dwy}

-where $\rm ch_i$ is the label of the three Jacobi channels shown in Fig.[\ref{fig:Jacobi}].
+where $\rm ch_i$ is the label of the three Jacobi channels shown in Fig.~\ref{fig:Jacobi}.
 Using this wave function, with a bit of algebra, one can obtain the corresponding Wigner density and yield.

+It is also instructive to study the production yields of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ assuming that they are conventional $c\bar{s}$ $P$-wave states.
+This can be done in the statistical model~\cite{Becattini:1995if}.
+The details of the statistical model can be found in Ref.~\cite{Becattini:1995if} and those relevant to the present work are given in the Supplemental Material.